oas/theme-collection/README.md

-# Themes for JetBrains (IntelliJ, WebStorm, CLion, ...)
+# 🎨 Themes for JetBrains (IntelliJ, WebStorm, CLion, ...)
+Links to the uploaded plugins will follow soon.

 ## 🌌 Dark Themes
 ### Night Owl